gradido/gradido/docu/Concepts/TechnicalRequirements/UC_Introduction_of_Gradido-ID.md

 * 2 = gradidoIDEncryptor
 * ... = ?

-will be used to define the order which encryptor implementation is the oldest and the newest.
-That means if a user is still not using the newest encryptor for his password encryption the business logic will implicit start a change to the newest encryptor.
-This has to be inserted in all business processes, where the user enters his password, because without the original entered password from the user no encryptor upgrade can be done.
+will be used to define the order, which encryptor implementation is the oldest and the newest.
+That means if a user is still not using the newest *encryptor* for his password encryption the logic will implicit start a change to the newest *encryptor*.
+In all business processes, where the user enters his password the invokation of the ***Encryptor.js*** has to be introduced, because without the original entered password from the user no *encryptor* upgrade can be done.

 #### Registration Process

-The logic of the registration process has to be adapted
+The backend logic of the registration process has to be adapted

-* the general business logic of the ***createUser*** process will not be changed
-* during the user creation set the attribut `Users.passwordEncrpytionType = 2`
+* the ***UserResolver.createUser*** logic has to be changed by setting for a new user the attribut `Users.passwordEncrpytionType = 2`
-* on activating the email-confirmation link the **queryOptIn** methode of the `UserResolver `is called
+* As soon as the user activates the email-confirmation link `https://gradido.net/checkEmail/`  the application frontend invokes

-* because of the `users.passwordEncryptionType = 2` the `gradidoIDEncryptor `has to be used for encrypting  and setting the password
-* the `gradidoIDEncryptor`
+  * at first the ***UserResolver.queryOptIn*** method, which will not be necessary, because the same checks about the given *emailOptIn*-code will be done a 2nd time in the invocation of *UserResolver.setPassword*
+  * at second the ***UserResolver.setPassword*** method, which has to be changed
-  * encrypts the password with the `Users.gradidoID` instead of the `UserContacts.email`
+    * to use the new ***Encryptor.isPassword*** to validate the formal rules of the given password
-  * it will creates a password-hash by using the gradidoID
-*
+    * to remove all cryptographic logic like passphrase and key pair generation and password hashing to the new ***emailEncryptor.js***
+    * to introduce the invocation of the new ***Encryptor.encryptPassword*** in the existing logic flow

 #### Login Process

-The logic of the login process has to be adapted by
+The logic of the login process has to be adapted in frontend and backend

-* search the users data by reading the `Users `and the `UsersContact` table with the `email` as input **(ongoing #2165)**
+* Frontend
+  * The login dialog has to be changed at the email input component
+    * the new label contains "Email / Alias / GradidoID"
+    * the validation of the input field has to be changed to accept the input of one of these three possible values
+    * in case of failed validation an expressiv error message for the specific given input has to be shown (for more details about the rules for alias and gradidoID see the concepts [UC_SetUserAlias.md](../BusinessRequirements/UC_SetUserAlias.md) and [BenutzerVerwaltung#Gradido-ID](../BusinessRequirements/BenutzerVerwaltung#Gradido-ID)).
+  * The signature of the backend invocation ***UserResolver.login*** has to be changed to accept all three variants of identifiers
-* depending on the `Users.passwordEncryptionType` decrypt the stored password
+    * depending on the implemented backend solution the frontend has to detect and initialize the correct parameter settings
-  * = 1 :  with the email and the existing cryptographical logic (asymetric encryption)
+* Backend
+  * The signature of the backend invocation ***UserResolver.login*** has to be changed to accept all three variants of identifiers
+    * solution-A: the first parameter *email* is renamed to *identifier* and the backend has to detect which type of identifier is given
+    * solution-B: two additional parameters *alias* and *gradidoID* are inserted in the type ***UnsecureLoginArgs*** and the frontend has to decide, which type of identifier is given and initialize the correct parameter
+    * **TODO**: solution-A is preferred?
+  * The logic of ***UserResolver.login*** has to be changed by
+    * in case of solution-A for the signature, the given identifier has to be detected for the correct user searching
+    * the user to be searched by the given identifier (email / alias / gradidoID)
+    * if a user could be found all the existing checks will be done as is, except the public and private key check, which will be removed
+    * for the password check the new ***Encryptor.isPassword*** and ***Encryptor.verifyPassword*** has to be invoked; all existing cryptographic logic has to be deleted

-  * = 2 : with the gradidoID and the new cryptographical logic (hashing)#### Change Password Process
+#### Change Password Process

+There are two ways to change a user password.

+The first one is the *Forget-Password process*, which will use the same backend invocation with activating the email link like the *Registration Process* to set the password; for details see description above.

+The second one is the *Update-Userinfo process*, which invokes the ***UserResolver.updateUserInfos***.
+This method has to be changed in the *password check block* by

+* removing all the cryptographic logic and
+* invoke the new ***Encryptor.isPassword*** for the given *newPassword* and if valid then
+* invoke the new ***Encryptor.verifyPassword*** for the given *oldPassword* and if valid then
+* invoke the new ***Encryptor.encryptPassword*** for the given *newPassword*